danieltjw/aifutures/README.md

 We may not achieve a high enough level of confidence with powerful Narrow AIs and may have to settle for a low-powered version of those Narrow AIs due to this uncertainty.

-Aligning unindependent Narrow AI may be more brittle than independent AGI.
+Aligning non-independent Narrow AI may be more brittle than independent AGI.

 ### Friendly AGI Alignment

-Independant AGI will likely not respond well to human alignment methods:
+Independent AGI will likely not respond well to human alignment methods:

 Financial incentive or coercion
 - AGI is significantly more productive than humans